PrefectHQ/prefect/docs/concepts/settings.md

 # Settings

-Prefect's settings are [well-documented][prefect.settings.Settings] and type-validated.
-By modifying these settings, users can customize various aspects of the system.
+Prefect's settings are [documented][prefect.settings.Settings] and type-validated.
+By modifying the default settings, you can customize various aspects of the system.

 Settings can be viewed from the CLI or the UI.

-Settings have keys that match environment variables that can be used to override the settings in a profile.
+You can override the setting for a profile with environment variables.

-Prefect provides the ability to organize settings as [profiles](#configuration-profiles) and apply the settings persisted in a profile.
+Prefect [profiles](#configuration-profiles) are groups of settings that you can persist on your machine.
 When you change profiles, all of the settings configured in the profile are applied.
 You can apply profiles to individual commands or set a profile for your environment.

 ## Commonly configured settings